stefanieZhao77/random-beep/README.md

 ### Manual Installation (Developer Mode)

-1. Download the latest release zip file from the [Releases page](https://github.com/YOUR-USERNAME/random-beep/releases)
+1. Download the latest release (.zip or .crx file) from the [Releases page](https://github.com/stefanieZhao77/random-beep/releases)
+2. For .zip file:
-2. Extract the zip file to a folder
+   - Extract the zip file to a folder
-3. Open Chrome and go to `chrome://extensions/`
+   - Open Chrome and go to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
+   - Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extracted folder
+   - Click "Load unpacked" and select the extracted folder
+3. For .crx file:
+   - Open Chrome and go to `chrome://extensions/`
+   - Enable "Developer mode" in the top right
+   - Drag and drop the .crx file onto the extensions page

 ## Usage